danneu/hansel/README.md

-*Disclaimer: I started building this yesterday to learn Swift.*
+*Disclaimer: I started building this yesterday to learn Swift.
+I don't have much experience with statically-typed languages.*

 # Hansel